Selecting Penalty Parameters of High-Dimensional M-Estimators using Bootstrapping after Cross-Validation: Introduction

-where $m:\R\times \mathcal Y \to \R$ is a known (potentially nonsmooth) loss function that is convex in its first argument, $X=\left(X_{1},\dotsc,X_{p}\right)^{\top}\in\mathcal{X}\subseteq\R^{p}$ a vector of candidate regressors, $Y\in\mathcal{Y}$ one or more outcome variables, and $\Theta\subseteq\R^{p}$ a convex parameter space.
-Prototypical loss functions are square-error loss and negative log-likelihood but the framework (\ref{eq:EstimandIntro}) also covers many other cross-sectional models and associated modern as well as classical estimation approaches including logit and probit models, logistic calibration \citep{tan_regularized_2017} covariate balancing \citep{imai_covariate_2014}, and expectile regression \citep{newey_asymmetric_1987}.
-It also subsumes approaches to estimation of panel-data models such as the fixed-effects/conditional logit \citep{rasch_studies_1960} and trimmed least-absolute-deviations and least-squares methods for censored regression \citep{honore_trimmed_1992}, and partial likelihood estimation of heterogeneous panel models for duration \citep{chamberlain_heterogeneity_1985}.
-We provide details on these examples in Section \ref{sec:Examples}.\footnote{We consider the single-index setup primarily for notational convenience.
-Section \ref{sec:Extensions} discusses changes needed to accommodate richer modeling frameworks, including settings with multiple indices.
-Multiple indices occur naturally in, e.g., multinomial models such as the multinomial and conditional logit models.}
+where $m:\R\times \mathcal Y \to \R$ is a known (potentially non-smooth) loss function that is convex in its first argument, $\bX = (X_{1},\dots,X_{p})^{\top}\in\mathcal{X}\subseteq\R^{p}$ a vector of candidate regressors, $\bY\in\mathcal{Y}$ one or more outcome variables, and $\Theta\subseteq\R^{p}$ a convex parameter space.
+Prototypical loss functions are square loss and negative log-likelihood, but the framework (\ref{eq:EstimandIntro}) also covers many other cross-sectional models and associated modern as well as classical estimation approaches including logit and probit models, logistic calibration \citep{tan2020regularized}, covariate balancing \citep{imai_covariate_2014}, and expectile regression \citep{newey_asymmetric_1987}.
+It also subsumes approaches to estimation of panel-data models such as the fixed-effects/conditional logit for binary outcomes \citep{rasch1960probabilistic}, trimmed least-absolute-deviations and trimmed least-squares for censored outcomes \citep{honore_trimmed_1992}, and partial likelihood approaches to heterogeneous panel models for duration \citep{chamberlain_heterogeneity_1985}.
+We detail some of these examples in Section \ref{sec:Examples}.